ckormanyos/wide-integer/README.md

 The following design choices have been implemented when handling negative arguments in number theoretical functions.

-  - Right shift by `n` bits `operator>>(n)` performs a so-called arithmetic right shift.
+  - Right shift by `n` bits via `operator>>(n)` performs a so-called _arithmetic_ right shift (ASHR).
 For signed integers having negative value, right-shift continually fills the sign bit with 1 while shifting right.
 The result is similar to signed division and closely mimics common compiler behavior for right-shift of negative-valued built-in signed `int`.
   - `sqrt` of `x` negative returns zero.
   - `cbrt` of `x` nexative integer returns `-cbrt(-x)`.
   - <img src="https://render.githubusercontent.com/render/math?math=k^{th}"> root of `x` negative returns zero unless the cube root is being computed, in which case `-cbrt(-x)` is returned.
   - GCD of `a`, `b` signed converts both arguments to positive and negates the result for `a`, `b` having opposite signs.
   - Miller-Rabin primality testing treats negative inetegers as positive when testing for prime, thus extending the set of primes <img src="https://render.githubusercontent.com/render/math?math=p\,\in\,\mathbb{Z}">.
   - MSB/LSB (most/least significant bit) do not differentiate between positive or negative argument such that MSB of a negative integer will be the highest bit of the corresponding unsigned type.
   - Printing both positive-valued and negative-valued signed integers in hexadecimal format is supported.
-In the negative case, the sign bit and all other bits are treated as if the integer were unsigned.
-The negative sign is not shown when using hexadecimal format, even if the underlying integer is signed and negative-valued.
+When printing negative-valued, signed  `uintwide_t` integers hexadecimal format, the sign bit and all other bits are treated as if the integer were unsigned.
+The negative sign is not explicitly shown when using hexadecimal format, even if the underlying integer is signed and negative-valued.
 A potential positive sign, however, will be shown for positive-valued signed integers in hexadecimal form in the presence of `std::showpos`.